 By Denise Salmon

-Ask me and I'll tell you that Jamaican spices are the real secret to the great taste we all enjoy when we eat Jamaican food.
-Without them the food simply does not taste as great - ask the Jamaicans living oversea :-)
+Ask me and I'll hastily tell you that Jamaican spices are the real secret to the great taste we all enjoy when we eat Jamaican food.
+Without them the food simply does not taste as great - ask any Jamaican living overseas too :-)

 That is why (I heard) that Jamaicans who live abroad have such a hard time satisfying their taste buds, its just not the same. :-)

-So when they come home for a visit they try to take back as much food -likewise the spice, as much as they can.
-Below is a listing of some of the most used (or popular) spices Jamaicans use in cooking.
+So when they come home for a visit they try to take back as much food, including spices, as they can.

 Our Scotch Bonnet pepper is said to be the hottest pepper in the world!
 It is shaped like an old time Scottish Bonnet, so that is where we think it got it's name from.

-Outside of the Caribbean, it is said to not found in many other places around the world, only in the Caribbean Islands but Jamaica and Belize have been producing the most of these peppers.
+Outside of the Caribbean, it is said to not found in many other places around the world.
+Jamaica and Belize have been producing most of these peppers.

 This pepper is used in our Jerk Chicken and Pork, rice and peas, curried goat, fried fish and pickle.

-Scotch bonnet gives our soup an extra special flavor.
+Scotch bonnet gives our 'Satday' (Saturday) soup that extra uumph!

-In this case a green pepper is placed on top of the soup when it is almost ready, and it is removed as soon as the soup is cooked so we get all the flavor and not the heat.
+For 'Satday soup, a green pepper is placed on top of the soup when it is almost ready, left to simmer, and then removed as soon as the soup is cooked so we get all the flavor and not the heat.

 They are sometimes used as garnish as well, just to make meals look more attractive and delectable.
 They are available all year but are more predominant in the summer months.

-Scallion or eskellion is another of our favorite seasonings in Jamaica.
+Escallion or eskallion (See also: Thyme) is another of our most popular seasonings in Jamaica.
 It is a part of the onion family and has a similar flavor.

 It has a bulb at the base and tall green leaves.
-It is used in soups, jerk and almost every other Jamaican dish.
+It is used in soups and meats mainly, but truly almost every other Jamaican dish.

 Compared to others on the market, Jamaican Onion (local onions) provides a stronger flavor.
-I find, from experience, that although Jamaican onions tend to be a bit more expensive, the move much faster in the produce market - that's testament to its quality for sure.
+I find, from experience, that although Jamaican onions tend to be a bit more expensive, they move much faster in the produce market - that's testament to its quality for sure.